-Regional One Health holds a Medicare Advantage and Medicare Prescription Drug Plan contract with The Centers for Medicare & Medicaid Services (CMS) to provide Medicare benefits.
+Regional One Health holds a Medicare Advantage and Medicare Prescription Drug Plan contract with CMS to provide Medicare benefits.
 As a business partner, we are required to follow all health care laws including those that govern Medicare Part C and D found at 42 CFR §§ 422 and 423 respectively, and any other guidance provided by CMS or the U.S. Department of Health and Human Services.
 These rules apply to employees, members of our Board and other first tier and downstream related entities Regional One Health contracts with to provide administrative services.